wso2/docs-choreo-dev/en/docs/tutorials/expose-an-existing-api-via-a-rest-api-proxy.md

 # Expose an existing API via a REST API proxy

 Choreo is a low-code cloud-native platform for building integration solutions.
-In this tutorial, you will explore REST API Proxies in Choreo by:
+In this tutorial, you will do the following to explore REST API Proxies in Choreo:

 1. Expose an existing API by creating a REST API proxy.
 2. Deploy the REST API proxy.